 Perkins offers courses in the following certification programs:

-* Children’s Ministry
+* Christian Education, Children's Ministry and Older Adult Ministry

 * Music Ministry

-* Spiritual Direction
+* Spiritual Formation**

 * Youth Ministry